 Companies that need an eco-friendly nudge in the right direction can consult with LEED, Leadership in Energy and Environmental Design.
-This national organization provides companies with a structure for how to achieve sustainable, green buildings, and is one of the most commonly applied systems in the world.
-They have principles that can be of use to elevator construction and maintenance too, and you can even earn credits so that projects can gain LEED certification.
+This national organization provides companies with a structure for how to achieve sustainable, green buildings.
+And is one of the most famous systems in the world.
+They have principles that can be of use to elevator construction and maintenance too.
+And you can even earn credits so that projects can gain LEED certification.

-With many of the 900,000 elevators in North America requiring modernization now and in the coming years, according to ThyssenKrupp, elevator companies have the opportunity to utilize green resources in cabs as they are being updated.
-For example, they could use recycled materials and finishes to build cabs, such as FSC-certified wood and low-emitting paints and coatings.
-Other important areas for consideration when modernizing with the environment in mind are: the quality of the air, ventilation, and using regionally-produced materials.
+With many of the 900,000 elevators in North America requiring modernization now and in the coming years.
+According to ThyssenKrupp, elevator companies have the opportunity to utilize green resources in cabs.
+As they are getting update.
+For example, they are able to use materials and finishes to build cabs.
+Such as FSC-certified wood and low-emitting paints and coatings.
+Other important areas are, when modernizing with the environment in mind are.
+The quality of the air, ventilation, and materials.

 For those elevators not quite ready for a complete overhaul, elevator companies can do something as simple as retrofit lighting (including the buttons!) over to LED lights.
 Compared to regular bulbs, LEDs use a fraction of the energy (4% to be exact, according to Buildipedia).